mccurdyc/neighbor/README.md

     at the config.json file in the root of the project.

-    neighbor will use the GitHub query specified in the config file to find projects on GitHub. neighbor will then clone and test each of these projects sequentially using the test command specified in the config. neighbor will use a custom go binary instead of the default go binary.
-This custom go binary always enables the `-coverprofile` flag during `go test` and writes to a file named using the format `projectname-cover-profile.out` at the root of each project under the `_ext-results/` directory.
+    neighbor will use the GitHub query specified in the config file to find projects on GitHub. neighbor will then clone and run the external command in each of the projects' directory, sequentially using the command specified in the config, `external_command`.

 ## License
 + [GNU General Public License Version 3](./LICENSE)